rmorshea/labox/docs/src/usage/index.md

 ```

 Both look similar, but Pydantic models allow for more complex serialization and storage
 options.
-For example, if you cannot nest non-JSON compatible types inside the value of a
+For example, you cannot nest non-JSON compatible types inside the value of a
 field.
 In this case, if you swapped out `dict[str, list[float]]` for
 `dict[str, np.ndarray]` the dataclass only knows how to serialize the outer-most
 structure (the `dict`), but not the inner structure (the `np.ndarray`).
-The underlying
+Pydantic models
-schema of Pydantic models does not have this limitation, so you can use
+do not have this limitation, so you can use `dict[str, np.ndarray]` directly without
-`dict[str, np.ndarray]` directly without any issues:
+any issues:

 ```python
 import numpy as np